 Because the imputation only serves the feasibility of the calibration, the imputed values were set back to missing values after the calibration.
-A projection with the calibrated weights with-
+A projection with the calibrated weights without considering the nonresponse item thus leads to slight deviations from the values as presented in the table appendix.

-The nominal distributions and distributions after calibration (population sample, households) are shown in → Table A22.
+The nominal distributions and distributions after calibration (population sample, households) are shown in $\rightarrow$ Table A22.

-The characteristics of the distribution of weights (population sample, households) are shown in \rightarrow Table A23.
+The characteristics of the distribution of weights (population sample, households) are shown in $\rightarrow$ Table A23.